 About Us

 Marketing Cheshire is a wholly owned part of the sub-region’s Local Enterprise Partnership and has applied to become one of VisitEngland’s first Local Visitor Economy Partnerships (LVEPs).
-It is responsible for promoting Cheshire and Warrington as a great place to live, work, invest, study and visit to residens, businesses, leisure visitors and investors nationally and internationally.
+It is responsible for promoting Cheshire and Warrington as a great place to live, work, invest, study and visit to residents, businesses, leisure visitors and investors nationally and internationally.
 In so doing it plays a key role as part of the LEP’s wider economic development strategy in realising the sub-region’s vision of becoming the healthiest, most sustainable, inclusive and growing place in the country.

 Cheshire and Warrington already has a track record of outstanding economic performance, coupled with an outstanding array of urban, semi-urban and rural communities, natural resources and renowned cultural and visitor attractions.
 These include Chester Zoo, the most visited tourist attraction in the UK outside of London; the Lovell Telescope at Jodrell Bank, a UNESCO World Heritage Site; the Cheshire Oaks Designer Outlet, the biggest shopping centre of its kind in Britain; and the heritage city of Chester, home to the world’s oldest racecourse still in operation, the largest Roman amphitheatre in the country and the world's most complete Roman walls.
 In 2019 the visitor economy in Cheshire and Warrington was worth £3.7 billion, welcomed 65 million visitors, employed 45,000 people and was one of the key elements in making the sub-region a great place for businesses to locate and invest.